 Also, by asking customers what you can do to get them to come back, you are demonstrating that your business cares about feedback.
 It also shows your commitment to making the improvements necessary to providing a better experience.

 Asking this open-ended question will allow your organization to anticipate, even forecast, customer needs and wants.
-Even if you are already garnering 5-star reviews online, or securing high Net Promoter Scores, still make it part of your strategy to ask customers what you could do better (before your competitors do it first).
+Even if you are already garnering 5-star reviews online, or securing high Net Promoter Scores, it’s still important to make it part of your strategy to ask customers what you could do better — before your competitors do it first.

 Your own customers are likely already sharing their feedback freely on online business review sites and social media.

 However, you can be more proactive and collect customer feedback by using customer experience surveys, forms, comment cards, focus group discussions, and interviews and roundtables.

 Whatever your methods of getting customer feedback, here are some things you should keep in mind.

 Ask the Right Questions

 Crucial to the success of your company’s efforts to collect customer feedback is the type of questions that you ask.

 Many businesses struggle with ways to consistently get feedback from customers.
 The key is to follow up.
 When you ask them questions, think of the process as an ongoing dialogue with your customers.

 In today’s age, businesses that regularly communicate with and request feedback from customers have the edge over those who make only one-off “asks.”